sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 **Calculating Break-Even for 24×5 Workloads**

-One of the most common questions is whether reservations are worthwhile for workloads that run:
+One of the most common questions is whether reservations are worthwhile for workloads that run: Monday to Friday 24 hours per day and powered off during weekends

-Monday - Friday
-24 Hours Per Day
-Powered Off During Weekends

 Let's calculate.